-IMS is an anatomy specific form of acupuncture performed by specially trained physiotherapists and some doctors.
-It has its roots in traditional Chinese acupuncture, but is fundamentally different in many ways.
-IMS uses Western medicine’s understanding of the neurophysiology of pain and Dr Chan Gunn’s assessment techniques of identifying underlying nerve irritations to treat chronic pain issues.
+Intramuscular stimulation, or IMS, is a form of acupuncture rooted in anatomy and performed by highly trained physiotherapists and doctors.
+Based on traditional Chinese acupuncture, it incorporates an understanding of neurophysiology of pain from Western medicine, as well as Dr Chan Gunn’s assessment techniques in identifying underlying nerve irritations for the treatment of chronic pain.

 During IMS, specially designed filament needles are used to stimulate neuromuscular tissues, with a focus on myofascial trigger points or “knots” in the muscles.
 These knots can be painful, and may also cause pain throughout other areas of the body.
 IMS aims to reduce this in order to promote specific and active strengthening of the muscle tissue.
 Common effects of IMS therapy include reduced inflammation, pain relief, reduction in headaches, and increased flexibility and range of motion.